Fogaraté: Title

-"Fogarate" is the Dominican word for the plant Mucuna pruriens, a plant whose dust causes an intense itching on contact with the skin.
+"Fogarate" is the Dominican word for the plant Mucuna pruriens, whose dust causes an intense itching on contact with the skin.
 But the word has a double meaning: in the Dominican Republic it is said that a person has "fogaraté" when he is very "on", or if he is very "alive".
 A woman who has "fogaraté" is that she is turned on in terms of sensuality.